BrandonHT/house-pricing-refactoring/README.md

 `conda env create --file environments.yaml`

 ## How to get the data

-The data and its dictionary is available for free under the `data` tab of the [Kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
+The data and its dictionary is available for free under the `app` tab of the [Kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).

 ## Repository structure

-The repo is organized by single purpose folders as follows:
+The `app` folder contains all the code and required configurations to execute the application.
+Under this folder there are several single purpose folders ordered as follows:

 - `config:` is related to basic configs to use execute the main code.
 A **config-sample.ini** file was added to take it as an example of the content that the actual **config.ini** file should have.
 - `data:` should contain all the _.csv_ files to be used in the execution of the code (train.csv and test.csv).